- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, regular data verification or checksum processes provide an essential layer of protection against data corruption, hardware failures, and data loss, helping organizations maintain the integrity of their data stored on NAS Qsan XCubeSAN XS1216 devices.

-Although NAS XCubeSAN XS1216 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeSAN XS1216 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -